controlm/self-conversion-api-community-solutions/Informatica/readme.md

 3. Include a **README.md** file that explains the sample.
 A good description helps other community members to understand your sample.
 The README.md uses [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for formatting text.

-## Extract Informatica data in XML foramt
+## Extract Informatica data in XML format
 From repository manager -> click on the workflow -> Repository -> Export Objects…
 ![Informatica data extraction](images/Informatica_data_extraction.png)